Syllabus

 Resources for Additional Information

 Instructors should be mindful of the needs of international and other students who, because of their cultural differences or unique prior educational experiences, may need additional supportive resources to avoid unintentionally committing academic misconduct.
-Resources available to help students are the Writing Center, the Learning Center, Accessibility Resources & Service, and many more on campus.
+Resources available to help students are the Writing Center, the Learning Center, Accommodations,, and many more on campus.
 Here is a comprehensive list of UNC Resources.

 Additionally, Student Conduct recognizes that the requirements for course syllabi cannot include all of the information relevant to the definition and enforcement of academic integrity.
 Invite students with questions or concerns to seek additional information from you or by contacting us.